aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/Telemetry.md

 ## Using Telemetry

-Telemetry for the AWS Advanced Python Driver is a monitoring strategy that overlooks all plugins enabled in [`plugins`](./UsingThePythonDriver.md#connection-plugin-manager-parameters) and is not a plugin in itself.
+Telemetry for the AWS Advanced Python Wrapper is a monitoring strategy that overlooks all plugins enabled in [`plugins`](UsingThePythonWrapper.md#connection-plugin-manager-parameters) and is not a plugin in itself.
 Therefore no changes are required in the `plugins` parameter to enable Telemetry.

-In order to enable Telemetry in the AWS Advanced Python Driver, you need to:
+In order to enable Telemetry in the AWS Advanced Python Wrapper, you need to:

 1. Set the `enable_telemetry` property to `True`.
 You can either set it through Properties or directly in the connection string.

 2. Set up the recorders that will export the telemetry data from the code to the ADOT Collector.

-Setting up the recorders require to instantiate an `TracerProvider` and a `MeterProvider` in the application code prior to executing the driver.
+Setting up the recorders require to instantiate an `TracerProvider` and a `MeterProvider` in the application code prior to executing the wrapper.
 Instantiating the `TracerProvider` requires you to configure the endpoints where traces are being forwarded to, whereas the `MeterProvider` allows you to configure how meters are exported.

 The code sample below shows a simple manner to instantiate trace recording in an application using OpenTelemetry.